Branding Guidelines for Applications

 Your app may present separate paths for sign-up and sign-in and the following sections provide visual guidance for both scenarios.

-If your app supports end user sign up (e.g. free to trial or freemium model): You can show a sign-in button that allows users to access your app with their work account or their personal account.
+If your app supports end-user sign-up (for example, free to trial or freemium model): You can show a sign-in button that allows users to access your app with their work account or their personal account.
 Azure AD will show a consent prompt the first time they access your app.